drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

-alveolar, palatoalveolar, and velar); in contrast, a typical phonological analysis of English would treat the dental, alveolar, and palatoalveolar consonants as members of a single class of “coronal” consonants, with differences between dental /θð/, alveolar /sz/, and palatoalveolar /ʃʒ/ fricatives encoded through features such as “strident” (which groups /szʃʒ/ together) or “distributed” [which groups /θðʃʒ/ together; @Hayes2009].
+alveolar, palatoalveolar, and velar); in contrast, a typical phonological analysis of English would treat the dental, alveolar, and palatoalveolar consonants as members of a single class of “coronal” consonants, with differences between dental \ipa{/θ ð/}, alveolar \ipa{/s z/}, and palatoalveolar \ipa{/ʃ ʒ/} fricatives encoded through features such as “strident” (which groups \ipa{/s z ʃ ʒ/} together) or “distributed” [which groups \ipa{/θ ð ʃ ʒ/} together; @Hayes2009].
 Consequently, encoding the dental, alveolar, and palatoalveolar sounds as completely disjoint sets ignores the fact that those sounds tend to pattern together in speech, and fails to test the relationship between the neural representation of phonemes and phonological models of structured relationships among phonemes.

 <!-- TODO? give examples of rules that apply to strident and distributed
 classes -->